CBSE 12th History Board Exam 2021: Check Important MCQs with Answers

-CBSE has changed the pattern of Class 12th History Board Exam 2020 by eliminating the 2 marks questions and introducing 1 marks MCQs and short answer questions in the latest sample paper issued.
-Now the exam will be divided into 5 parts, where Part A will have 1 marks questions, Part B will have 3 marks questions, Part C with 8 marks questions Part D will have 6 marks questions and Part E will contain question-based on Maps.
+CBSE had changed the pattern of Class 12th History Board Exam in 2020 by eliminating the 2 marks questions and introducing 1 marks MCQs and short answer questions.
+Now the exam will be divided into 5 parts, where Part A will have 1 mark questions, Part B will have 3 marks questions, Part C with 8 marks questions Part D will have 6 marks questions and Part E will contain question-based on Maps.

 Ques 1 From among the following which one depicts the correct meaning of the term Jins-i-kamil concerning crops in Mughal India?

 - Perfect crop

 Ques 2 Identify which of the following aspects is NOT common to both Bhakti movement and Sufi movement?